-Make sure you have all the information you need to get people signed up.
-Did your groups’ insurance rates go up?
-Has the IRS updated contribution limits for HSAs or FSAs, or requirements for certain benefits?
-Double-check the forms and brochures that you are using to ensure that all the data and information is current.
+Ensure you have all the information you need to encourage enrollment.
+Did insurance rates go up?
+Has the IRS updated contribution limits for HSAs or FSAs or requirements for certain benefits?
+Double-check forms and brochures to ensure all the data and information are current.

-- Make this a team effort: Along with the HR team, look at Open Enrollment (OE) as a full team effort between all members of [the third-party administrator team], the management team, the technology support team, and employee leaders.
-Do not try to tackle any aspect of OE alone.
+- Make this a team effort: Open Enrollment requires a team effort, including the TPA team, the management team, the IT team, and employee leaders.
+Do not try to tackle any aspect of open enrollment alone.

 - Stick to a daily checklist: Before, during, and after open enrollment, track all open tasks, deadlines met, and goals achieved to avoid last-minute snafus and recognize accomplishments.